Small is beautiful, say South Koreans making plans to marry

 "I felt that if I don't like getting invitations from people I don't know very well, they would feel the same.
 I wished for my wedding to be celebrated by people I wanted there," said Cho, 32.
 She and her 34-year-old husband paid the $10,000 cost of their recent wedding themselves.

-Huge marriage expenses prompt more young people to delay marriage, and consequently children, worsening one of the world's lowest birth rates in a population that is ageing the fastest in the industrialised world.
+Huge marriage expenses prompt more young people to delay marriage, and consequently children, worsening one of the world's lowest birth rates in a population that is ageing the fastest in the industrialized world.

 To boost marriage rates from an all-time low in 2014, the government is renting out public buildings cheaply.